paying off a loan

 When you repay a loan early, your credit history and mix change, which can hurt your credit score (albeit temporarily).

 A solid record of prompt monthly payments helps boost your score.
-Therefore, repaying early isn't always advised.
+Therefore, repaying early isn't always advised, even if it's done over extra payments.

 2. Might Owe A Prepayment Penalty